Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/README.md

 ## Introduction

-The Versal™ adaptive compute acceleration platform (ACAP) is a fully software programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm™ processors), programmable logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines which belong in the Intelligent Engine category.
+The Versal® adaptive compute acceleration platform (ACAP) is a fully software programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm™ processors), programmable logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines which belong in the Intelligent Engine category.

 This tutorial demonstrates the creation of a beamforming system running on the AI Engine, PL, and PS, and the validation of the design running on this heterogeneous domain.